moorepants/dissertation/davisbicycle.rst

 of a DC motor has a linear relationship with the rotational speed of the motor.
-To generate a calibration curve, we used an AMETEK 1726 Digital Tachometer to measure the rotational speed in rpm and digital multimeter to measure the voltage for a sweep of motor rotational speeds. :ref:`Table 4 <tabTachData>` gives the calibration data.
+To generate a calibration curve, we used an AMETEK 1726 Digital Tachometer to measure the rotational speed in rpm and digital multimeter to measure the voltage for a sweep of motor rotational speeds. :ref:`Table 11.4<tabTachData>` gives the calibration data.

 .. _tabTachData: